kristapsdz/oconfigure/README.md

 ## b64\_ntop

 This function, annoyingly, is sometimes declared but not defined.
 The following will guard against that in your sources.
-(You'll need to guard again around the function use itself, of course.)

 ```c
 #if HAVE_B64_NTOP